ShehabCE/shehabce.github.io/_posts/2018-10-20-Red-Black-Trees.markdown

 	};
 };
 {% endhighlight %}
+BSTs are useful when it comes to queries such as searching for a key in a tree that provides lookup of(lgN) faster than going through the array of elements in O(N).
+Cutting the search cost from O(N) to O(lgN) is significant to applications that can only afford a logarithmic operation in that structure.
+However, the problem arises when the tree is not balanced, adding sorted elements in a tree will give a skewed shape of the tree where all the keys are on one branch and not distributed on two branches.
+This skewed shape can very much be a linked list where the operations cost have become O(N) which is no better than going through the entire array.
+BSTs can not guarantee logarithmic cost of operations in the worst case, because in the worst case, the tree can become imbalanced and impractical.
 To focus on the most important operations which have the same time complexity.
 <table cellpadding="0" cellspacing="0">
 	<tr>